spicyShrimp/U17/U17/Pods/EmptyDataSet-Swift/README.md

 ```

 ### About CustomView
-**注意:** 通过 EmptyDataSetSource 设置了 CustomView 其他设置都会无效。通过链式方式设置 CustomView 其他控件的自动布局会无效。

->Set customView by using EmptyDataSetSource, other setting will be invalid.Set customView by using Extensions, other autolayout will be invalid.
+Set customView by using EmptyDataSetSource, other setting will be invalid.Set customView by using Extensions, other autolayout will be invalid.

-CustomView 显示的规则是：

-1. 居中显示
-2. 垂直偏移量根据 EmptyDataSetSource 中 verticalOffset 设置
-3. 长宽以 CustomView 实际值为准。但是 CustomView 是 UILabel 这类 UIView，那么如果未设置 frame 的话会根据内容自动布局合适的长宽

->Rule for displaying CustomView
+Rule for displaying CustomView
->1.
-CustomView will Display in the center of tableView
+1. CustomView will Display in the center of tableView
->2.
-The verticalOffset of customView can be setted by ```func verticalOffset(forEmptyDataSet scrollView: UIScrollView) -> CGFloat```
+2. The verticalOffset of customView can be setted by ```func verticalOffset(forEmptyDataSet scrollView: UIScrollView) -> CGFloat```
->3.
-The width and height is equel to the frame of customView.But if the customView is UILabel and it's frame is CGRect.zero,it's width and height will be autolayout by it's content.
+3. The width and height is equel to the frame of customView.But if the customView is UILabel and it's frame is CGRect.zero,it's width and height will be autolayout by it's content.

 **Example:**